davelunt/BGSbook/course/index.md

 ## Understanding how to do well with the course

-Welcome to BGS.
+Welcome to Bacterial Genome Sequencing course.
 Each lab week will have a separate lab manual with all the details and instructions you need.
-This is a guide to the BGS course structure, and a way in which we can highlight the important stuff, guiding you (we hope) to do well.
+This is a guide to the BGS course structure, and a way in which we can highlight the important stuff,guiding you (we hope) to do well.

 601137 Bacterial Genome Sequencing is a 40-credit 2-semester course and part of the final-year-projects umbrella of modules.
 We will work